cmodules/environments/README.md

 'Environments' offers an opportunity to remedy this situation, by shipping "<project>.env.json" files in your development packages and public repos.
 End-users who assimilate your 'Environments'-assisted projects into their own will have a common interface for all environment varaibles across their entire development toolchain.
 Alternate versioning, addon-style extensions, and much more can be offered to allow the end-users to try out various features in your projects, without requiring them to dig deep into your documentation (since all variables are objects, which may contain for example a description string as well as its' actual value).
 Users can then simply make a copy of this shipment file in their project directory, make any customary changes to suit their needs, and source their customized file in place of the defaults.

-A pseudo-example (note that only the final entry, "myProject", is the only one not set to "hidden"):
+A pseudo-example (note that only the final two entries, "myProject-dev" and "myProject-prod", are the only ones not set to "hidden" here):

 ```
 {